survivejs/js_tricks_and_tips/presentations/agilejkl2013/slides.md

 s.listen(8000);
 </pre>

-- Viable alternative to callbacks at times
+* Viable alternative to callbacks at times
-- More info at [Node.js: Patterns and Opinions](https://dl.dropboxusercontent.com/u/3685/presentations/node-patterns/node-patterns.pdf) by @izs (the Node guy)
+* More info at [Node.js: Patterns and Opinions](https://dl.dropboxusercontent.com/u/3685/presentations/node-patterns/node-patterns.pdf) by @izs (the Node guy)

+---

+title: Recap
+class: big
+build_lists: true

+* Excellent for prototyping
+* Strong ecosystem thanks to [NPM](https://npmjs.org/)
+* Develops at a blistering pace

 ---